Super Bowl 60 Odds for 2026: Seahawks the Favorites, Broncos Big Underdogs

 I am tracking the Super Bowl 60 odds for all 32 teams in the NFL over the course of the 2025-26 NFL season.
 I have displayed the current Super Bowl odds from our top sportsbooks, which surfaces up the best odds to bet for each team, and am also plotting past Super Bowl odds in a graph to highlight the odds movement while providing commentary to answer why they changed.

 Odds opened to win Super Bowl 60 back in February and the Eagles were the early Super Bowl favorites.
-After the first week of the season, the Buffalo Bills have taken over as the new favorites.
+After the Bills, Chiefs, and Rams enjoyed some time as the favorites this season, a new favorite has emerged: the Seahawks.
 See all the Super Bowl odds below along with some notes on line movement.

 2026 Super Bowl Odds

-The Buffalo Bills are currently the favorites to win Super Bowl 60.
-A $20 bet on the Bills at their +600 odds at FanDuel would stand to win $120 and return $140.
-Based off those odds, Buffalo’s implied probability to win the Super Bowl is 14.3%.
+The Seahawks are currently the favorites to win Super Bowl 60.
+A $20 bet on Seattle at their +148 consensus odds would stand to win $29.60 and return $49.60.
+Based off those odds, the Seahawks have an implied probability of 40.3% to win the Super Bowl.

-Some of the biggest risers in the Super Bowl odds after Week 2 include the:
+Some of the biggest risers in the Super Bowl odds after Divisional Round include the:

-Meanwhile, the teams whose odds fell the most are the:
+Meanwhile, the team whose odds fell the most are the:

 - BETMGM SPORTSBOOK